Anuradha-Agrawal-07/neural-network-from-scratch/README.md

 ## Why I Built This

-This was mainly a learning exercise to understand: - how gradients flow - how loss changes with each update - how shapes and matrix operations interact - what actually happens inside a basic neural network
+This was mainly a learning exercise to understand:

+- How gradients flow
+- How loss changes with each update
+- How shapes and matrix operations interact
+- What actually happens inside a basic neural network

 It helped me move beyond just calling `.fit()` from a library and actually see what's happening step by step.